 Current club: Southampton

 Sheffield Utd apps: 55

 Che Adams was one of Sheffield United’s shining lights in League One, but the team’s failure to achieve promotion to the Championship in 2015/16 saw them lose him to Birmingham City in the summer of 2016.

-Since then, the 22-year-old has gradually become one of the second division’s most lethal strikers, scoring 22 goals this season.
-He has subsequently been linked with a move to the Premier League; perhaps Sheffield United will consider an offer for a player they must feel left too soon.
+Since then, the 23-year-old has gradually become one of the second division’s most lethal strikers, scoring 22 goals last season, earning him a move to the Premier League with Southampton.

 Forward: Dominic Calvert-Lewin

 Current club: Everton